nabanish/pubPerf/README.md

 ## Install UI for Apache Kafka containerized in podman and monitoring Kafka
 ### Install podman on your machine
-1.  brew install podman
+1.  `brew install podman` on Mac or RHEL: `dnf install container-tools` and then `dnf install container-tools`
-2. Verfify podman insallation by: podman --version (prefer >4.0)
+2. Verfify podman insallation by: `podman --version` (prefer >4.0)
-3. Start podman by: podman machine init  --now and then: podman machine start
+3. Start podman by: `podman machine init  --now` and then: `podman machine start`
 ### Configure Kafka cluster to monitor and start using UI for Apache Kafka
-1. Run: podman run -it -p 8080:8080 -e DYNAMIC_CONFIG_ENABLED=true provectuslabs/kafka-ui
+1. Run: `podman run -it -p 8080:8080 -e DYNAMIC_CONFIG_ENABLED=true provectuslabs/kafka-ui`
-2. Launch UI for Apache kafka by loading: localhost:8080
+2. Launch UI for Apache kafka by loading: **localhost:8080**
 3. On any one of the Kafka brokers of your cluster, put in this sslconfit.txt file in /opt/kafka/bin
     ```
        security.protocol=SSL